History of The New York Public Library

 The New York Public Library Today

-Today the Library’s 91 locations include four research centers — focusing on the humanities and social sciences, the performing arts, black history and culture, and business and industry — and a network of neighborhood libraries throughout the Bronx, Manhattan, and Staten Island.
+Today the Library’s 92 locations include four research centers—focusing on the humanities and social sciences, the performing arts, Black history and culture, and business and industry—and a network of neighborhood libraries throughout the Bronx, Manhattan, and Staten Island.
 Throughout the system, the Library provides free and open access to its physical and electronic collections and information, as well as to its services for people of all ages, from toddlers to teens and adults.
-Research and circulating collections combined total more than 51 million items, among them materials for the visually impaired.
-In addition, each year the Library presents thousands of exhibitions and public programs, including classes in technology, literacy, researching, and English for Speakers of Other Languages.
-The Library serves some 18 million patrons who come through its doors annually; in addition, the Library’s website receives 32 million visits annually from more than 200 countries.
+Research and circulating collections combined total more than 56 million items, among them materials for the visually impaired.
+In addition, each year the Library presents exhibitions and thousands of public programs, including classes in technology, literacy, researching, and English for Speakers of Other Languages.
+The Library receives millions of visitors through its doors annually and millions more around the globe who use its resources at nypl.org.